Luckbox314/orbit_visualizer_epe/README.md

 A(\theta) = \frac{a^2(e^3 - e) \sin(\theta)}{2e\cos(\theta) + 2} + a^2\sqrt{1 - e}\sqrt{e + 1}  \cdot\arctan((\frac{\sqrt{1-e}}{\sqrt{e + 1}} \tan(\theta/2))
 $$

-Since getting the inverse of $A(\theta)$ is really complicated, we decided to use an empirical aproach.
-We subdivide the orbit in $n$ segments of equal angle. then we calculate the area of each angle with $A(\theta)$, then we use that to interpolate the angle for a given area.
+Since getting the inverse of $A(\theta)$ is really complicated, I decided to use an empirical approach.
+In this approach we subdivide the orbit in $n$ segments of equal angle, then calculate the area of each angle with $A(\theta)$, and then use that to interpolate the angle for a given area.
 Let’s call this aproximation: $\theta_{A(\theta)}(A)$.

 With $\theta_{A(\theta)}(A)$ we can have an $r_{A(\theta)}(A)$ using $r(\theta_{A(\theta)}(A))$.

-With this we can calculate the position of the blue planet for any given area swept, now we just animate the area going from 0% of the elipse to 100% in a linear manner and we get a proportional movement for the planet.
+With this we can calculate the position of the first planet for any given area swept.
+Now we just animate the area going from 0% of the ellipse to 100% in a linear manner, and we get the corresponding movement of the planet.

-With the position of the blue planet, we can get the position of the red planet by simply using the fact that the center of mass of both will stay at the baricenter.
+With the position of the first planet, we can get the position of the second planet by simply using the fact that the center of mass of both will stay at the barycenter.

 $$
-pos_{red} = baricenter - r_{A(\theta)}(A)\frac{m_{blue}}{m_{red}}
+pos_{second} = barycenter - r_{A(\theta)}(A)\frac{m_{first}}{m_{second}}
 $$

-Thanks to that we can know the position of the two planets at any time based on the semi mayor axis and the eccentricity.
-The mass ratio between the planets comes into play because it dictates the semi mayor axis of the orbit used to calculate the orbital period.
+Thanks to this, we can know the position of the two planets at any time based on the semi-major axis and the eccentricity.
+The mass ratio between the planets comes into play because it dictates the semi-major axis of the orbit used to calculate the orbital period.